kaiko-ai/eva/docs/leaderboards.md

 # Leaderboards

 We evaluated the following FMs on the 6 supported WSI-classification tasks.
-We report *Balanced Accuracy* for binary & multiclass tasks and generalized DICE score (no background) for segmentation tasks.
+We report *Balanced Accuracy* for binary & multiclass tasks and generalized Dice score (no background) for segmentation tasks.
 The score shows the average performance over 5 runs.

 <br/>